UW-Hydro/VIC/README.txt

 	Description:

-	Modified options.CONTINUEONERROR to take multiple values:
-	  FALSE: Do not continue on error; stop the entire simulation
-	  TRUE:  End simulation for current grid cell, but continue simulating other grid cells
+	Added options.TFALLBACK, which can take the following values:
-	  TFALLBACK: If energy balance solution fails to converge, use previous T value and continue
+	  TRUE: If energy balance solution fails to converge, use previous T value and continue

-        For each veg tile / elevation band in the grid cell, if the T solution fails to converge and the previous time step's T is used, a T-flag for that variable is set to 1; otherwise it is set to 0.
-There is a flag for each T involved in root_brent: Tsurf, Tcanopy, Tfoliage, and each of the T's of the soil thermal nodes.

-	To report the occurrence of T-fallback, 4 new output variables have been defined:
+	  FALSE: If energy balance solution fails to converge, report an error
+	Default = TRUE.

+	Currently, the following temperature variables are affected by the TFALLBACK option:
+		energy.T[]      : soil T profile nodes
+		energy.Tsurf    : surface temperature
+		energy.Tcanopy  : temperature of canopy air
+		energy.Tfoliage : temperature of canopy snow

+        For each grid cell, for each of the above variables, VIC will count the number of instances when the previous step's T was used.
+These totals will be reported at the end of the grid cell's simulation.

+	In addition, VIC tracks occurrences of T fallbacks through time via "flag" variables.
+For each T variable, there is a corresponding T fallback flag, which is set to 1 if, in a given time step, the previous step's T was used in that time step, and 0 otherwise.
+This holds for each veg tile / elevation band combination in the grid cell.

+	These time series of occurrences of T fallbacks can be reported in output files via the following 4 new output variables:
 	  OUT_SOILT_FLAG = array of flags, one for each soil T node OUT_SURFT_FLAG = flag for Tsurf
 	  OUT_TCAN_FLAG = flag for Tcanopy